Carlson Gracie

 Carlson Gracie (August 13, 1932 – February 1, 2006) was a practitioner of Brazilian jiu-jitsu.
 A member of the Gracie family, he was the eldest son of Carlos Gracie, and nephew to Hélio Gracie, founders of Gracie jiu-jitsu.

 Carlson Gracie is considered one of the most important and influential Brazilian jiu-jitsu practitioners.
+He played a major role in bridging the traditional Gracie jiu-jitsu of the early 20th century from a traditional self-defense system into a competitive sport and a foundation of modern mixed martial arts.
 He and his students created various innovative techniques and strategies which revolutionized Jiu-Jitsu.
 He advocated for a "warrior style", which emphasized physical prowess, aggressiveness, heavy top pressure, takedowns and cross-training to disciplines such as Judo and Wrestling to better one's game.
-Gracie also believed in the a philosophy the only way to move forward was to test yourself and to do so you needed to open your knowledge to the public, rather than keep jiu-jitsu a secret.
+Gracie also believed in the philosophy that the only way to advance was to test yourself, while also sharing knowledge openly rather than keeping jiu-jitsu secret.
+His academy helped pioneer a team-based competitive culture in Brazilian jiu-jitsu, producing a generation of elite practitioners and contributing to the development of modern competitive BJJ.
 The difference in styles and coaching methods led to a rivalry with Hélio Gracie's branch of more orthodox jiu-jitsu.

 He was also a mixed martial arts pioneer, having participated in multiple vale tudo matches in the 1950s and 1960s.
-His academy had one of the first programs for specific training for MMA, and many of his students would become world champions and go on to establish their own academies.
+His academy had one of the first programs for specific training for MMA, and Gracie also served as a cornerman for many of his fighters during the early era of modern MMA.
+Many of his students would become world champions and go on to establish their own academies.

 Career

-Carlson was an early pioneer in mixed martial arts, founding one of the most successful teams of the era, which spawned many champions.
-In 2000, following a financial dispute, many of Carlson Gracie's students would split from him to form another MMA team, the Brazilian Top Team.
-These students were called creontes by Carlson Gracie because of perceived lack of loyalty.